-It's no longer the mysterious Red Wall of Kirschbaum's report, but the "graffiti wall" which implies lots of traffic and the simple Peter minimizes even further.
+It's no longer the mysterious Red Wall of Kirschbaum's report, but a "graffiti wall" which implies lots of traffic, and the simple Peter minimizes even further.
 There is the casual mention that his relics were kept there "after they had been removed" and no mention of anything missing.
 Very interesting!
-The relics were in the grave and removed by whom to the cavity?
+The relics were in a grave and removed by whom to the cavity?
 The Vatican quotes here a distinguished scholar and is not taking an official position to make sure it is her opinion.
 No Chauvinism here!

 Because the quote confirmed in 2003 that Peter's relics were "removed", this writer had no other option but to visit the "Holy City" to find out what really happened to the missing skull and crossbones.
-He had a nice chat with the Swiss guard at the entry to the tomb, near Nero's circus and the left column, where the obelisk used to be before it was moved to the center of Peter's square.
-Small, elect groups of up to 12 tourists assemble there occasionally for a guided tour of the necropolis.
+He had a nice chat with a Swiss guard at the entry to the tomb, near Nero's circus and the left column, where the obelisk used to be before it was moved to the center of Peter's square.
+Small, elect groups of 12 tourists assemble there now and then for a guided tour of the necropolis.
 But only if you have perfect timing, and make it past both Swiss guards, where it helps if you speak German, do you have a chance to overhear how experts of the "ufficio scavi" debrief the faithful – underplaying their lines like New York method actors before they lead them underground.
 Half a century after the excavations, Peter's "empty tomb" is no longer an item, the whole basilica is now his casket!
 But if you act like a dumb foreigner and throw the "reburied bones" into the briefing, as we did, there was a delayed reaction from the female guide, an Italian shrug and dismissive hand gesture, followed by comments like: "The pope had the relics for a while – in his private chapel – they were also taken home by the German Kaas in a paper bag – the workers handled them daily – they included animal bones, of a mouse and some pigs – even of a women."